Inverse Optimal Control from Incomplete Trajectory Observations: Proposed IOC Approaches

-Combining Theorem \ref{theorem_rm} and properties of the recovery matrix, we have the following conclusions: (i) according to Lemma~\ref{lemma2} more observations may contribute to the recovery matrix for satisfying (\ref{theorem_rm_condition}), thus implying that the minimal observations, i.e. minimal observation length $l_{\min}$, sufficing for recovery can be found; (ii) according to Lemma \ref{lemma2} and lemma \ref{lemma3}, the minimal observation length can also be found even if additional irrelevant features exist in the given feature set, and (iii) IOC with minimal observations can be efficiently performed.
-Therefore, we have the following approach.
+Combining Theorem \ref{theorem_rm} and the properties of the recovery matrix, one has the following conclusions: (i) as observations of more data points may contribute to increasing the rank of the recovery matrix (Lemma \ref{lemma2}), which is however bounded from above (Lemma \ref{lemma3}), thus the minimal required observation length $l_{\min}$ that reaches the rank upper bound can be found; (ii) from Lemmas \ref{lemma2} and \ref{lemma3}, the minimal required observation length can be found even if additional irrelevant features exist; and (iii) from Lemma \ref{lemma1}, the minimal required observation length can be found efficiently.
+In sum, we have the following incremental IOC approach.